Minecraft Gamerules Guide - All Game Rules Explained

 Player Survival Rules

-These settings directly influence the life, death, and reappearance of players.
+These settings directly influence the life, death, and respawn of players.

 keepInventory